 - Date of Birth19 Apr 1978

-He started his coaching career by leading Tigers to the Final of the Premiership Sevens for the first time in August 2013 and took a lead role in the run to the Anglo-Welsh Cup victory in 2016/17 as Tigers became the first three-time winners of the tournament.
+He started his coaching career by leading Tigers to the Premiership Sevens Final for the first time in August 2013 and also took a lead role in the run to the Anglo-Welsh Cup Final in 2016/17 as Tigers became the first three-time winners of the tournament.

 He took over as interim head coach when O’Connor departed after the opening game of the 2018/19 season and the appointment was confirmed in December 2018 before moving to the Director of Rugby role with the arrival of Steve Borthwick in July 2020.